dedekinds/The-Color-Transfer-of-Animes-Characters-Images/README.md

 ## Contact
-Please feel free to contact us if there are any problems: Mingfu Liang(mingfuliang2020@u.northwestern.edu)
+Please feel free to contact us if there are any problems: Mingfu Liang(mingfuliang2020@u.northwestern.edu) or Zhongzhan Huang(zhongzhanhuang@foxmail.com)